-These complications can come from the client being too demanding, rude, being unclear with instructions, and the like.
+These complications can come from the client is too demanding, rude, being unclear with instructions, and the like.
 These things can take a toll on you in the long run.
 With that being the case, a steady monthly income is not worth losing your mental health over.

 Animation video retainers are a great alternative to find work for freelance animators and studio owners.
 Due to the difficulty of constantly having to find animation clients, a steady monthly from business video retainers will help you cover your various living expenses.

 These types of retainer agreements can help you stay afloat while there are no new animation projects on the horizon and at the same time, maintain your relationships with your animation clients.